-After defeating the boss, both players will receive some souls.
+After defeating the boss, all the players will receive some souls.
 The phantom will be returned to his world, and the host can no longer summon any more players.

 Things get a little more complicated when it comes to playing with random players in co-op.
-Playing with anyone through Password Matching removes the game’s summoning restrictions, but random summon signs to have a few caveats.
+Playing with anyone through Password Matching removes the game’s summoning restrictions, but random summon signs have a few caveats.

-This is to stop players with the top weapons and gear from coming into your world one-shotting every enemy and boss in the game.
-It also stops people from dropping you super overpowered gear that will make the game a piece of cake for you.
+This is to stop players with the best weapons and gear from coming into your world and one-shotting every enemy and boss.
+It also stops players from gifting you overpowered gear which will make the game a piece of cake early on.

-Because it’s measured by soul level, a player on their first run can join an NG+++ player.
+Because it’s measured by soul level, a player on their first run can join an NG++ player.
 Summoning works regardless of what number of times they’ve beaten the game on that character, just as long as the gap between the host and phantom’s level isn’t substantial.

 If you use Password Matching, you can negate this entire mechanic.
 The developers were thoughtful enough to allow us to co-op with friends of any level!

 The weapon level mechanic was introduced in the Remastered version of the game.
 Once again, this can be bypassed using Password Matching but affects random co-op matchmaking.
 I haven’t been able to find any numbers that easily explain how weapon level matching works, but here’s a Wiki link to explain it further.

-There are three covenants in the game that provide different co-op abilities.
+Three covenants in the game provide different co-op abilities.

 - Way of White